Heliotrope (building): PlusEnergy

 PlusEnergy is a concept coined by Rolf Disch that indicates a structure's energy efficiency.
 A PlusEnergy building holds a positive energy balance, generating more energy than it uses.
-With the completion of his private residence, the Heliotrope, in 1994, Disch had created the first PlusEnergy house in the world.
-The idea of a home that captures more energy than it consumes made perfect sense to him.
-His next goal in its development then, was the mass adoption of the concept to residential, commercial and retail space.
-As the concept further developed and gained financial backing, Disch built several more projects with PlusEnergy certifications.
+The first Heliotrope Disch built in 1994 was the first house to be PlusEnergy certified.
+Disch built several more projects with PlusEnergy certifications with the goal of bringing the concept to the residential, commercial and retail space.
 “PlusEnergy is a fundamental environmental imperative,” Disch claims.
 Disch believes that passive building is not enough because passive homes still emit CO_{2} into the atmosphere.

 Environment and energy needs

 The house is designed to face the sun with its triple-pane windows (U = 0.5) during the heating months of the year and turn its highly insulated back (U = 0.12) to the sun during the warmer months when heating isn't necessary.
 This significantly reduces heating and cooling requirements for the building throughout the year, which are provided for by a heat pump, while hot water is provided by vacuum-tube solar panels.

 Photovoltaic solar panels with a rated power of 6.6 kW on its roof provide five to six times more energy than the building uses, making the building "energy positive" (PlusEnergy).
 To further improve energy generation, the panels also rotate independently of the building to follow the sun, while being able to adapt its orientation in case of strong winds.